CBD oil for dogs

 Fatigue and drowsiness

-Especially at the initial dosage or with higher amounts, CBD can have a sedative effect.
+Especially at the initial dosage or at higher amounts, CBD can have a sedative effect.
 The dog then appears calmer or sleepier than usual.

 -